armostafizi/EvacuationModel/README.md

 ## Funding and Support

 This project is partially supported by [Oregon Sea Grant](http://seagrant.oregonstate.edu/) and National Science Foundation [Award \#1563618](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1563618).
-This work has been implemented under direct supercision of [Dr. Haizhong Wang](http://cce.oregonstate.edu/wang), [Dr. Dan Cox](http://cce.oregonstate.edu/cox), and [Dr. Lori A. Cramer](https://liberalarts.oregonstate.edu/spp/sociology/lori-cramer) at [Oregon State Unievrsity](http://oregonstate.edu).
+This work has been implemented under direct supervision of [Dr. Haizhong Wang](http://cce.oregonstate.edu/wang), [Dr. Dan Cox](http://cce.oregonstate.edu/cox), and [Dr. Lori A. Cramer](https://liberalarts.oregonstate.edu/spp/sociology/lori-cramer) at [Oregon State University](http://oregonstate.edu).

 ## Publications

-Please use the following citations in case of refering to this work:
+Please use the following citations in case of referring to this work:

 Wang, H., Mostafizi, A., Cramer, L. A., Cox, D., & Park, H. (2016).
 An agent-based model of a multimodal near-field tsunami evacuation: decision-making and life safety.
 Transportation Research Part C: Emerging Technologies, 64, 86-100.